VirginieBonhomme/Jira-Service-Management-Help-Desk-Active-Directory-Splunk/README.md

 Each user was created with must change password at next logon enabled.

-*Screenshot: All five new users in their correct OUs in ADUC*

 ---

 ## The Tickets I Worked

-For every ticket I followed this four step workflow:

-Step 1 — Create ticket in Jira — screenshot open
-Step 2 — Perform AD action on ADDC01 — screenshot change
-Step 3 — Add internal note with resolution — screenshot closed Step 4 — Verify in Splunk — screenshot EventCode

----

 ### Ticket 01 — New Hire Onboarding — Marcus Thompson